 If You Cheated

 If you truly want the relationship to stand a chance after the instance of cheating, listen up.
 It is recommended that you and your partner sit down and talk everything through.
 Let your partner ask any and all questions they may have about the situation.
 Don’t rush it – this could take one conversation or several.
 Keep in mind that the entire dynamic of the relationship is now different; it’s shifted.
-Trust has been broken, and your partner now is having trouble discerning what is real and what isn’t.
+Trust has been broken, and your partner now is having trouble discerning what is real and what isn’t (they might even question having you take a lie detector test).
 In this case, there are a few options to choose from: talk it out together and try to remedy the relationship alone, decide to “restart” the relationship and start anew (leaving all the problems of the previous version of the relationship behind), and/or go seek professional guidance from a counselor/therapist.

 When you cheat on your partner, there is no way to tell exactly how they will react or feel moving forward.
 You can’t blame them for feeling the way they do as a result of something you did.
 Not only is this affecting them in your relationship, but this could end up causing issues for them in their future relationships.
 Not being able to trust someone or discern what’s real from what isn’t can be extremely tough to process mentally.